frontendphil/talk-proposals/Things might be simpler than they seem.md

 When you're new to development existing frameworks can seem magical and you sometimes have the feeling that you'll never be able to build something like this on your own.
 This talk will take the magic out of a prominent library.
 We will look at the basic principles that are used so that you can understand what happens behind the scenes.
-With this you will be able to implement it yourself afterwards and maybe even tweak it a bit more.
+With this, you will be able to implement it yourself afterward and maybe even tweak it a bit more.
 You are now a library developer!

 ## Description

-In this talk I will implement a very basic version of Redux with the tools that React offers today.
+In this talk, I will implement a very basic version of Redux with the tools that React offers today.
 The essence of Redux can be achieved with just a few lines of `useContext` and `useReducer`.
 If we sprinkle some types in there as well you get an even better development experience.
-With all that in place we can have a look at how we can compose the core building blocks into accessible APIs.
+With all that in place, we can have a look at how we can compose the core building blocks into accessible APIs.

 As a tech lead at [Signavio](https://www.signavio.com) I've done this to demystify Redux for junior developers.
 We do this in mob-programming sessions where I often as a lot of questions and guide junior developers towards the solution.